1.1 We are committed to safeguarding the privacy of our service users.

 - International transfers of your personal data

-4.2 Trade Interchange office facilities are situated in the European Economic Area (EEA).
+4.2 Trade Interchange office facilities are situated in the United Kingdom.

-4.3 The hosting facilities for our website and your data are situated in the European Economic Area (EEA).
+4.3 The hosting facilities for our website and your data are situated in the United Kingdom.

 4.4 You acknowledge that personal data that you submit to our website or services may be available, via the internet, around the world.
 We cannot prevent the use (or misuse) of such personal data by others.